George James Bruere: Governorship of Bermuda

-On 21 March 1767, the House of Assembly resolved to appoint a Committee consisting of its Speaker and eleven other members to address His Majesty the King on "the tyranny and oppression of the Governor" if they deemed it necessary during the House's adjournment.
+On 21 March 1767, the House of Assembly resolved to appoint a Committee consisting of its Speaker and eleven other members to address King George III on "the tyranny and oppression of the Governor" if they deemed it necessary during the House's adjournment.

 Bruere was interested in agriculture, and he and his wife bought 60 acre of land to the north of St George's to grow grapes, hoping to produce the equivalent of Madeira.